 Day 2, Thursday, June 16: Frankfurt - Heidelberg

 Upon arrival in Frankfurt you will find your luggage and exit the baggage claim into the arrivals hall where you will be greeted by your tour escort and/or driver.
 After a warm welcome to Germany, you will be escorted to the vehicle which will take you to your Hotel to check-in, and then spend the afternoon exploring all the landmarks of Heidelberg.
 We will visit the ruins of Heidelberg Castle that rise majestically on the site of the medieval castle complex, high above the lanes, and the picturesque jumble of roofs of the old town.
 The architecture contains elements of the Gothic and Renaissance periods.
 See the castle gardens, the Great Vat (the world’s largest wine barrel), and the remarkable Pharmacy Museum.
 Then make our way to the old town.
 With its romantic charm, featuring the old quarter and maze of little streets.
 The Hauptstrasse is one of Europe’s prettiest pedestrian precincts and shopping streets, along with the medieval bridge gate, as well as Germany’s oldest University, the lion fountain, and the university square.
 We will then celebrate Mass at a local Church before returning to the Hotel for dinner and overnight.

 After breakfast, we will visit Schonestatt Monastery that is dedicated to the Divine Mercy and celebrate Mass at the Shrine.
 Following Mass we will continue to Koblenz for a short tour and some free time for lunch on your own.
-Have a short drive to St. Goarshausen to board a boat that will bring us down the Rhine Koblenz, passing the town of Boppard, the famous Lorelei Rock, as we make our way to the wine country town of Rudesheim, with its lovely Drosselgrasse of taverns and restaurants.
-Return to our Hotel in Heidelberg for dinner and overnight.
+Have a short drive to St. Goarshausen to board a boat that will bring us down the Rhine, passing the famous Lorelei Rock, as we make our way to the wine country town of Rudesheim with its lovely Drosselgrasse of taverns and restaurants.
+Return to our hotel in Heidelberg for dinner and overnight.